MicrosoftDocs/architecture-center/docs/security/network-security-and-containment.md

 These do diminish the role of network security controls, but do not eliminate it entirely.
-While network security is no longer the primary focus for securing cloud-based assets, it is still a top priority for the large portfolio of legacy assets (which were built with the assumption that a network firewall based perimeter was in place).
+While network security is no longer the primary focus for securing cloud-based assets, it is still a top priority for the large portfolio of legacy assets (which were built with the assumption that a network firewall-based perimeter was in place).
 Many attackers still employ scanning and exploit methods across public cloud provider IP ranges, successfully penetrating defenses for those who don’t follow basic network security hygiene.
 Network